1 Travel with purpose

-You like to travel, and surely there are many interesting destinations awaiting for you, but do you know what to do once you get there?
-Of course, you will visit the cultural and historical sights around, and what's next?
-Will it be satisfying enough for you?
+You like to discover the world, and surely there are many interesting destinations awaiting you.
+But do you know what to do once you get there?
+Of course you may want to do some sightseeing, but what comes next?
+Traveling as a tourist can often feel draining or dissatisfying.
 Volunteering can make your trip feel purposeful and worthwhile; it gives you something to do, somewhere to go, somewhere to stay and someone to share the experience with.
-It also provides the opportunity to explore a new country from within, rather than just passing by as a tourist.
-You'll have plenty of time for sightseeing, and isn't it better to share your impressions with new friends from all over the world?
+It relieves you of arranging, worrying, and feeling lost.
+It also provides the opportunity to explore a new country from within, rather than just as a passerby.
+You'll still have plenty of time for sightseeing... and you'll have the benefit of sharing your time with new friends from all over the world.

-Working voluntarily on a charity project within an international group of motivated and dynamic participants is a major challenge through which you can learn so much about yourself.
-The unique environment in an international workcamp can reveal new sides of your character and personality.
-You will find out that you are capable of doing things that you've never tried before.
-You will test your cooperation with completely different people coming from diverse cultural backgrounds.
-You will discover that, when united by a common goal, you will develop friendships in days that can last a life-time.
-The volunteer workcamp project gives you the chance to be creative and initiative while working for achievement of a project that can help so many people.
+Volunteering in an international charity project is a two-way street: you often get just as much as you can offer.
+Participating is a worthwhile challenge through which you can learn a lot about yourself and the great extent of your abilities.
+The major focal point will undoubtedly be achieving the project goal and contributing to a good cause.
+But volunteering in a group of motivated volunteers from all over the world also adds an additional learning dimension to your experience.
+This unique environment can reveal new sides of your character and personality.
+You will find that you are capable of doing things that you've never tried before.
+You will test your cooperation with people coming from diverse cultural backgrounds.
+Like most volunteers, you may forge friendships in days that can last a lifetime.
+The volunteer project gives you the chance to be creative and have initiative while contributing to a good cause.

-Many volunteers cover their expenses by letter writing campaigns to family and friends, contributions from student organizations and other donation driven efforts.
-Fundraising is a simple way to pay for a volunteer workcamp abroad.
-By writing to family members, friends, and possibly teachers about your opportunity abroad, you may be surprised by the giving of these individuals to make the volunteer opportunity happen.
+Still at a loss for funds?
+Many volunteers cover their expenses with scholarships, university or community grants, letter writing campaigns to family and friends, contributions from student organizations, and other donation-driven efforts.
+By writing to family members, friends, and others about your opportunity abroad, you may be surprised by the availability of grants and people's generosity in helping make your volunteer experience happen.

 Taking part in a volunteer program is undoubtedly an enriching learning experience.
-You can learn a new language, and become acquainted with new cultures and new ways of life.
-It broadens your cultural horizons by undermining national stereotypes.
-It teaches valuable skills such as adaptivity, responsibility, positive outlook towards life.
+You can learn a new language, and become acquainted with new cultures and ways of life.
+International volunteering broadens your cultural horizons by undermining national stereotypes.
+It teaches valuable skills such as adaptability, responsibility, and a positive outlook towards life.

-Participating in a workcamp gives you the opportunity to be part of a mixed group, to live and work together with people at your age coming from all over the world.
-Volunteers from all European countries, United States, Canada, Korea, Japan and Australia participate in the projects.
-Together you will work for achieving the aim of the project, will explore the area around, will share you cultures and will have fun.
+One of the many unique aspects of a Cadip volunteer project is that volunteers from all over the world participate alongside each other.
+It is an unrivalled opportunity to live, work, and make friends with people from all over the world.
+Volunteers from all European countries, the United States, Canada, Korea, Japan and Australia participate in the projects.
+Together, you will work toward achieving the aim of the project, will explore the country of your destination, and will enjoy sharing your cultural perspectives and life experiences.